TSheridan01/Electric2/README.md

 Cars and trucks produce nearly one-fifth of America’s greenhouse-gas emissions, all of which must be eliminated to achieve the federal target of net-zero emissions by 2050.
 Although electric-vehicle (EV) sales in the United States have climbed by more than 40 percent each year, on average, since 2016, nearly half of US consumers say that battery or charging issues are their top concerns about buying EVs.

-# Machine Learning

-Datasets median income & registered number of EV vehicles in county

-*Supervised Classification Model will answer how likely are you to buy an Electric Vehicle based on your income and location?
-Will you buy: Yes or No?*

-Planning to have a precision and recall threshold of above 50% for model created.

-Inputs - EV's registered in county (zip code), household income by county (2020, 2021), # of charging stations in county, access_code, fuel_type_code, registration_valid_date, vehicle_name

-Outputs - 0 = "No, will not buy", 1 = "Yes will buy"

-Possibly create decision tree using info from tables (Balanced random forest/Easy AdaBoost Classifier)

-*Supervised Regression Model to forecast # of charging stations needed by county in the future.*

-Inputs - Count of EV registration in county, number of predicted buyers from suprevised classification model, ratio of users to each charging station?

-Outputs - graph showing predicted growth of EV cars along with number of charging stations.

-Table 1: Alternative_Fueling_Station:
-longitude
-latitude
-county
-access_code
-fuel_type_code

-Table 2: Household_Income:
-GeoName, 2020, 2021

-Table 3: EV_registration:
-county, registration_valid_date, vehicle_name

-# Software

-Jupyter Notebook
-  Python

-pgAdmin 4
-  PostgreSQL

-Quick Database Diagrams

-Tableau

 # EV Landscape